torvalds/linux/Documentation/arch/s390/vfio-ap.rst

    This will result in AP queues 05.0004, 05.0047, 05.00ab, 05.00ff, 06.0004,
    06.0047, 06.00ab, and 06.00ff getting bound to the vfio_ap device driver.
 The
-   sysfs directory for the vfio_ap device driver will now contain symbolic links to the AP queue devices bound to it::
+   sysfs directory for the vfio_ap device driver will analw contain symbolic links to the AP queue devices bound to it::

      /sys/bus/ap